 Homemaker services consist of general household activities provided by a homemaker when the person regularly responsible for these activities is unable to manage the home and care for himself/herself or others in the home, or is engaged in providing habilitation and support services to the member with disabilities.
+Homemaker tasks are strictly for the beneficiary and not other members of the household.

 Services in this program include meal preparation, cleaning, simple household repairs, and laundry, shopping for food and supplies and routine household care.

 Homemaker services are not available under the State Plan.